Maia-Everett/lintian.eu/_posts/2023-12-18-warcraft-retrospective-6.md

 No, this campaign isn't *remotely* realistic by the standards of serious military fiction, but for a broad-strokes fantasy game setting like Warcraft, it's pretty well-considered.
 The downside is that there's almost no focus on the characters, even compared to Warcraft 1.
 It's all army maneuvers and sieges with you as a nameless commander.[^commander]

 Unfortunately, both Tides of Darkness campaigns are among some of the most heavily retconned content from the Warcraft RTS games, and their concept only survives in *very* broad strokes.
 For one, the importance of naval battles is de-emphasized, mentions of oil are practically excised, and the entire [war](https://warcraft.wiki.gg/wiki/Second_War) is considerably shortened in later lore.

+Finally, I find this strange that a very prominent [Chekhov's Gun](https://tvtropes.org/pmwiki/pmwiki.php/Main/ChekhovsGun) from the manual didn't fire here.
+The manual said that Rend and Maim, leaders of the Black Tooth Grin clan, might betray Doomhammer when they sense an opportunity, but this never happens.
+In fact, in some missions, you play *as* the Black Tooth Grin clan, and the question of their loyalty is never raised.
+The only time you fight other orcs is the Tomb of Sargeras mission, where you go after Gul'dan.
+I wonder if this is a remnant of an early story idea that got axed during development.

 We'll look at the other side of the story next time, with the human campaign.